 Factory resetting your modem will restore its settings back to default.
 This can resolve any internet related problems if they are due to a modem setting configuration.
 Learn how to factory reset your modem

 Hardware related issue

-If you can use the internet OK over WiFi, but it’s slow when using an ethernet cable, then the problem may relate to the hardware.
-Contact our customer support team on how to fix this.
+If you can use the internet okay over WiFi, but it's slow when using an ethernet cable, the problem may be caused by hardware.
+Contact our customer support team for how to fix this.